HackerX7889/PyEventsEmitter/docs/AdvancedUsage.md

     male: bool
     grade: Grades

-# Import the PyEventEmitter class
+# Import the PyEventsEmitter class
-from PyEventEmitter import EventEmitter
+from PyEventsEmitter import EventEmitter

 # Create an instance of the EventEmitter class
 emitter = EventEmitter({'captureRejections': True})